Our mission is to help create the conditions for healthier, happier communities:

 - Work across family generations to break cycles of disadvantage.

 - Ensure access to local and affordable community services.

 - Bring providers together to sustain effective, inclusive services.

-- Support those harmed by crime to cope and recover.
+- Support people affected by harm to cope and recover.

 - Develop an open, restorative learning culture amongst organisations working locally with disadvantaged people.